 In 2017, he performed at the now disappeared Red Bull Music Academy in collaboration with Grammy-nominated electronic producer CFCF.
 This concert gave birth to Cascades, a collaborative EP, receiving particularly glowing reviews from the BBC (Radio 6) and Pitchfork, for whom the piano and electronics synchronized to exalted effect.

 After a European and North American tour, Blais released in 2018 his sophomore opus, Dans ma main.
 Suffering from Tourette syndrome, he was inspired by ambient and new age music his parents would play him as a child to alleviate his symptoms.
 The result was an album tinged with minimalism, samples and electronics.
 This time, the disc carved a place in the short list of the Polaris Music Prize, received the best classical album Libera Awards and was qualified by Exclaim! as yet another intimate masterpiece.
 Two related EPs followed, compiling versions sometimes refined, Eviction sessions, sometimes revisited, Dans ma main (remixes).

 In 2019, he signed internationally with London record label Mercury KX (Universal / Decca) and launched Matthias & Maxime, the soundtrack of the eponymous film directed by Xavier Dolan.
 Critically acclaimed, Blais received an honorable gold record from the Cannes Soundtrack Festival, for his work of remarkable quality, as well as the Iris for the best original music (Gala Québec Cinema).

-In September 2021, Blais unveiled murmures, a new piece from an upcoming album titled aubades.
+In September 2021, Blais unveiled murmures, a new piece from his most recent album titled aubades, released in February 2022.
 For the first time, he wrote for chamber orchestra, affirming himself as an emerging composer.